awslabs/osml-model-runner/test/load/README.md

 The load tests use [Locust](https://locust.io/) for concurrent load generation, providing scalability and real-time monitoring capabilities.

+### User Classes

+The load test suite provides multiple user classes for different testing scenarios:

+1. **`ModelRunnerLoadTestUser`** (default): Submits image processing jobs without waiting for completion.
+Best for high-throughput load testing where you want to stress the system.

+2. **`PredefinedRequestsUser`**: Reads requests from a JSON file and executes them sequentially, waiting for each job to complete.
+Useful for testing specific request patterns.

+3. **`RandomRequestUser`**: Selects random images and SageMaker endpoints, waiting for each job to complete.
+Useful for testing with varied configurations.

+4. **`ModelRunnerUser`**: Base class that provides synchronous processing (waits for completion).
+Used by `PredefinedRequestsUser` and `RandomRequestUser`.

 ## Prerequisites

 1. **Install dependencies:**